Signetics 8X300: Instruction set

 The processor normally manipulates 8-bit data bytes, but the mask unit makes it possible to manipulate single or multiple bits, making this a variable data-length processor.
-Internal data is stored in 8-bit read/write registers—R1 through R6, R9, and an auxiliary register (R0).
-The auxiliary register holds one of the operands used in two-operand instructions, such as ADD or AND, and a single-bit (read only) overflow register (R8) stores the carry-over bit from ADD operations.
+Internal data is stored in 8-bit read/write registers—R1 through R6, R9, and an auxiliary register (R0 or AUX).
+The auxiliary register holds one of the operands used in two-operand instructions, such as ADD or AND, and a single-bit (read only) overflow register (R8 or OVF) stores the carry-over bit from ADD operations.
 Two virtual write only registers IVL (R7) and IVR (R15) are used to put an address on the IV bus, and two sets of eight virtual registers (R16-R23 and R24-R31) are used to transfer data to or from the IV bus.
-In the latter case, the upper two bits of the register number select the left or right bank, and the lower three bits define the number of places the data is to be rotated.
+In the latter case, the upper two bits of the register number select the left or right bank, and the lower three bits define the number of places the data is to be rotated or shifted.
 An 8-bit IV-bus buffer retains a copy of the last data to be transferred to or from the IV bus.
-This data is used in Merge operations.
+This data is used in merge operations.
+Note that this article uses decimal numbering for the registers; Signetics documentation uses octal.

 The three most significant bits of the instruction define the opcode, and divide the instructions into eight classes: